Using With Flakes

 Single project with multiple shells

-file that contains multiple devShells
+file contains multiple devShells

 .
 For example: